RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Compute Captain /Challenge 4 : Contoso Web Application Deployment.md

 1. IIS with default page must be accessible.

-#### Your team's challenge is to deploy this web application in Azure by using an ARM template/Azure Portal.
+#### Your challenge is to deploy this web application in Azure by using an ARM template/Azure Portal.
 This should include the following resources:

 1. A virtual network along with other required network depdencies.